Landing meetings in B2B sales requires precision: the right contact, the right message, the right timing.

 8. Follow-up and make sure you give it your all

-Following up with prospects is super important according to ADR Manager at UserGems, Sara Angell.
-She notes most of her meetings are booked through follow-ups.
+Sara Angell, ADR Manager at UserGems, books most of her meetings through follow-ups.

 Angell shares, “One thing that’s worked for me is sending a strong follow-up after initial contact.
 By strong, I mean pull out all the ammunition you’ve got.
 Research them on LinkedIn, PERSONALIZE, and include a video with a quick thank you, and a recap of what you spoke about.
 Give them all the information they asked for, but don’t overwhelm them.
 This hasn’t just worked for me once but has and will continue to be my go-to method for getting that first ‘yes.’”

 Angell continues, “The idea is that everyone learns in different ways, so cover your basis and give your prospect choices.
-Include a cup of coffee or something along those lines, thanking them for their consideration with no ask.”
+Include a cup of coffee or something along those lines, thanking them for their consideration as a gesture of goodwill.”

-This sales prospecting method works for a handful of reasons.
-For one, prospects may not be ready to buy right away.
+Why this works: For one, prospects may need time before they're ready to buy.
 Or, two, they might need a little more convincing about how your product can benefit them, which explains why 50% of sales happen after the fifth contact.

 What’s more, “people appreciate you taking the time to do your research, and even more, they appreciate being heard,” adds Angell.